ethereum/casper/README.md

 #### Deploy Dependency Contracts

-Once the accounts are funded, the transactions are deployed as follows: first you *sendRawTransaction*, then *getTransactionReceipt*, and finally get the contract address.
+Once the accounts are funded, the transactions are deployed as follows:
+First you *sendRawTransaction*, then *getTransactionReceipt*, and finally get the contract address.
+Theses addresses are necessary for the Casper contract.

 ```bash
 rlp_tx_hash = w3.eth.sendRawTransaction(VYPER_RLP_DECODER_TX_HEX)